eksctl-io/eksctl/userdocs/src/usage/cluster-upgrade.md

 An _`eksctl`-managed_ cluster can be upgraded in 3 easy steps:

-1. update control plane version with `eksctl update cluster`
+1. update control plane version with `eksctl upgrade cluster`
 2. update default add-ons:
     - `kube-proxy`
     - `aws-node`